scrool/xled/docs/protocol_details.rst

 1. Generate encryption key

-- use secret key: **evenmoresecret!!**
+   1. Use secret key: **evenmoresecret!!**
-- get byte representation of MAC adress of a server and repeat it to length of the secret key
+   2. get byte representation of MAC adress of a server and repeat it to length of the secret key
-- xor these two values
+   3. xor these two values

-2. Encrypt

-- use rc4 to encrypt challenge with the key
+2. Encrypt - use rc4 to encrypt challenge with the key

-3. Generate hash digest

-- encrypted data with sha1
+3. Generate hash digest - encrypted data with SHA1

-4. Compare

-- hash digest must be same as challenge-response from server
+4. Compare - hash digest must be same as challenge-response from server

 Firmware update